CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-HTTP-StringParser-Class" />Class Carbon.HTTP.StringParser.Class

-> Parses a Carbon.HTTP.Response.Class and returns a String
+> Parses a `Carbon.HTTP.Response.Class` and returns a string.